devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 ---
 ## 🧠 Brainstorming Section

+🤔 Why Brainstorming Still Matters (Even with ChatGPT)

+In a world of instant AI answers, brainstorming is how you stay sharp:

+**Think Deeper:** It pushes you to pause and explore real-world options — not just accept the first result.

+**Build Intuition:** Scenarios help you feel the right choice, not just know it.

+**Solve, Don’t Just Search:** AI gives answers, but you bring context and judgment.

+** Actively:** You’re not just reading — you’re thinking, deciding, growing.

+**Stand Out:** Anyone can prompt ChatGPT.
+Few can reason through complexity.

+👉 That’s why this section exists — to help you apply your cloud skills like a real architect.

 In this section, we’ll explore three real-world scenarios that will help you apply your cloud computing knowledge and clarify key concepts.
 Think critically, and feel free to share your thoughts in the **Issues** section!

 ---